 Step 2: Import Smart Goals into Google Ads

 To use Smart Goals to optimize your Google Ads performance, you must first import them into Google Ads.
-Here are the basic steps to do this:

 Google Ads will begin importing the data from your Analytics account.
 Historical data from before the import won't be included.